unkindled11/goit-markup-hw-06/README.md

-# goit-markup-hw-06
+# goit-markup-hw-02
-Repositiry of homework#6
+Repository of #2Homework